isabella232/experience-manager-xml-documentation-learn.en/README.md

 Your contributions to the documentation are welcome.
 Please see the following resources:

 * [Contributing](contributing.md) for an overview of how to contribute to the documentation.
-* [Guidelines](guidelines.md) for an overview on what is expected in contributions and how to compose your documentation contributions.
 * [Code of conduct](code-of-conduct.md) for an overview of the standards of behavior we expect as you contribute to this documentation project.